Inflect logo

 FactorRating / DataNotes

-Tax IncentivesYesConcessions available for data centers in designated zones.
+Tax IncentivesYesConcessions for facilities in economic zones.

 Network & Connectivity Ecosystem